19 ways of greeting guests for a warm hotel welcome

 At the very least, you should congratulate them in person.
 You can also go the extra mile and throw in a freebie like a complimentary breakfast.

 Depending on the special occasion, you can also turn it into another opportunity to upsell some of your extra services.
-For example, if the booking was made by one of the partners to celebrate their 10-year anniversary, you can suggest creative ideas like a special anniversary dinner at the hotel’s restaurant and a surprise welcome gift in the room.
+For example, if the booking was made by one of the partners to celebrate their 10-year anniversary, you can suggest creative ideas like a special anniversary dinner at the hotel's restaurant and a surprise welcome gift in the room.9.
+Provide a welcome drink or treat

 After welcoming your guests and informing them about other services, enquire if they need help with anything else.
 If a guest politely declined, leave it at that.
 If you insist on carrying their luggage or showing them to their room, for example, your guests can feel overwhelmed or irritated.

 As mentioned, your body language plays a key role in welcoming guests, whether you like it or not.
-As such, it’s crucial that you practise how to maintain the right posture and good eye contact.
+As such, it's crucial that you practise maintaining the right posture and maintaining good eye contact.

 Just like your own body language is a communication tool, a hotel guest's body language can also reveal valuable information.
 For example, if a guest stands with their arms crossed and avoids eye contact, it could indicate that they're in a hurry.
 In this case, it's best to keep your conversation minimal and leave any upselling for another time.

 Different guests have different needs.
-For example, luxury travellers will look for high-end experiences, while it could cost you family travellers’ support.
-At check-in, try to identify the guest personas and cater to them in such a way that you’ll meet their expectations.
+For example, luxury travelers will look for high-end experiences, while it could cost you family travelers' support.
+At the reception desk, try to identify the guest personas and cater to them in such a way that you'll meet their expectations.

 You can also use smart hotel tech solutions like Oaky.
-Oaky’s hotel upsell software provides you with upsell prompts in real time based on your guest segments.
+Oaky's Front Desk Upsell module is specifically designed to empower you with upsell prompts in real time based on your guest segments.
+This way, your guests can enjoy personalized service while you can increase your bottom line by upselling room upgrades and services during check-in in a more streamlined way.

 Your front desk agents get access to all the relevant information they need for successful upsells, including the guest details, the availability of room upgrades, special offers as well as up-to-date pricing (which is extremely beneficial if you use revenue management software like Duetto or IDeaS).